-Getting shortlisted is a fantastic achievement as the HR Excellence Awards are hard to win.
-The judging panel consists of top HR directors and CEOs from a range of organisations and the criteria has been tightened for 2016, meaning only the very best entries make it on to the shortlist.
+Getting shortlisted is a fantastic achievement as the HR Excellence Awards are incredibly competitive and hard to win.
+The judging panel consisted of top HR directors and CEOs from a range of organisations and the criteria was tightened for 2016, meaning that only the very best entries have made it on to the shortlist.
 The shortlist showcases the talent and innovative work being carried out by the HR community.

 Kindly sponsored by: